parvvaresh/ML-projects/Deploying_Simple_Ml_Model/README.md

 ## Pre-Processing

 The `pre_process` function (imported from the `model/pre_process.py` file) is responsible for cleaning and preparing the input text before it is transformed into a vector by the TF-IDF vectorizer.

-## Future Improvements
-Here’s a basic README file for your project based on the code structure and content I've seen:

----
-- Add a REST API interface to allow sending input and receiving predictions via HTTP requests.
-- Improve error handling for cases where models or vectorizers might be missing or corrupted.

----